< Previous standard ^ Up a level ^ Next standard >

 Status of the standard

-The standard was first published in 2012 and confirmed unchanged in 2018.
+The first edition was published in 2012 and confirmed unchanged in 2018.

 Related standards